-If we’ve learnt one thing since our inception it is this, we are only as good as our last project.
+We believe that we are only as good as our last project.
 Our business succeeds or fails based on the satisfaction of our clients.
 So, we never sit back and think we have it all worked out.
-In an industry that has changed and changed again over the last two decades, we are constantly learning, adapting and working to find new and better ways to meet ever-changing challenges.
+In an industry that has changed greatly over the last two decades, we are constantly working to find new and improved ways to overcome challenges.

 Successful Project Practices

-With that in mind, we developed what we call Successful Project Practices.
-This is an approach that combines flexibility and hands-on involvement, focus on value-added outcomes, direct communication, effective decision-making and problem solving; careful team creation and in-depth knowledge and understanding of our clients’ requirements.
+With that in mind, we developed Metrum’s Successful Project Practices.
+This is an approach that combines flexibility and hands-on involvement; focuses on value-added outcomes, direct communication, effective decision-making and problem solving; careful team creation and in-depth knowledge and understanding of our clients’ requirements.
 The end result is a process that helps us to understand and meet your needs from start to finish.

 Upfront planning provides a vital understanding of the clients’ project requirements and provides the foundation for a comprehensive client brief and a cohesive view of the development outcome.